IDScanNet/DIVE-SDK-Android/README.md

 ### Colors

 ---
 DIVE SDK colors are based on Material Design colors.
-You can redefine it in custom theme to to adapt the user interface to your brand's colors.
+You can redefine them in the custom theme to adapt the UI to your branding.

-#### Example of redefine colors
+#### Example of redefining colors
 ```
 <resources xmlns:tools="http://schemas.android.com/tools">
     ...